 Further underscoring Xylem's continued commitment to sustainability, in 2021, the Company augmented its sustainability-linked compensation for all of our NEOs, as well as a broader group of executives, with a special, one-time grant of performance share units with goals that are based on five of our 2025 Sustainability Goals.
-A portion of the individual component of the 2021 Annual Incentive Compensation for our President & Chief Executive Officer and our Senior Vice President & Chief Sustainability Officer was again tied to Xylem's sustainability performance as rated by Sustainalytics.
-In addition, the individual component of the 2021 Annual Incentive Compensation for our segment Presidents again included the safety performance of their businesses as measured by injury frequency and risk reduction index.
+A portion of the individual component of the 2022 Annual Incentive Compensation for our President & Chief Executive Officer and our full senior leadership team was tied to Xylem's sustainability performance as rated by Sustainalytics, as well as goals for global diverse candidate slates for professional roles and year-over-year increase in US minority leadership representation through merit-based promotions and hiring.
+In addition, the individual component of the 2022 Annual Incentive Compensation for our business Presidents again included the safety performance of their businesses.

-In 2021, Xylem committed to preliminary science-based targets aligned to limiting global temperature increase to 1.5°C above pre-industrial level, in line with the Paris Agreement, by 2030 and net zero greenhouse gas (GHG) emissions (Scope 1, 2 and 3) before 2050.
-These goals span across our value chain, and including Scope 1, 2 and 3 emissions.
+In 2021, Xylem committed to preliminary science-based targets aligned to limiting global temperature increase to 1.5°C above pre-industrial level, in line with the Paris Agreement, by 2030 and net zero greenhouse gas ("GHG") emissions (Scope 1, 2 and 3) before 2050.
+In the fourth quarter of 2022, we submitted our 2030 targets to the Science Based Target Institute for review and validation and await their final approval.
+These goals span across our value chain, and include Scope 1, 2 and 3 emissions.
 Efforts already underway to reduce our GHG emissions include our 2025 Sustainability Goal to reach 100% renewable energy in our major facilities and our commitment to move towards electric and hybrid vehicles across our global fleet.
 These actions align with the efforts of our customers to expand access to clean water, sanitation, and efficient use of water with reduced environmental impact.

 Xylem's ongoing commitment to sustainability and the results we have achieved have led to our inclusion on several of the world's most prestigious sustainability equity indexes.
-In 2021, Xylem scored an A- from CDP in the Water Security rating and a B in the Climate Change rating, in recognition of our actions to optimize energy consumption and water usage, reduce GHG emissions and water withdrawals, and mitigate the business risks of climate change and water insecurity.
-In 2021, Xylem's sustainability progress was also assessed in the MSCI and ISS indexes.
+In 2022, Xylem scored a B from CDP in the Water Security rating and an A- in the Climate Change rating, in recognition of our actions to optimize energy consumption and water usage, reduce GHG emissions and water withdrawals, and mitigate the business risks of climate change and water insecurity.
+In 2022, Xylem's sustainability progress was also assessed in the MSCI and ISS indexes.